HOMS-OSS/ruperf/README.md

 ## Requirements

 Rust is required for this project.
 To download Rustup and install Rust:

 `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

-More information about installing Rust [here][3].
+[More on installing Rust][3].

 Linux 5.x+ is required to run this project.